7. Miscellaneous Assembly Directives

 Programs should usually contain only one TITLE directive, and may contain any number of SUBTITLE directives.
 Each SUBTITLE directive will force the start of a new page in the listing, and in addition, will be used during the first pass of the assembler to construct a table of contents.

-SUBTITLE directives encountered while listing is disabled will not cause a page eject, but the new subtitles will show up on later page ejects.
+SUBTITLE directives encountered while listing is disabled will not cause a page eject, but the new subtitles will show up on the next page heading.
 A PAGE directive followed by a SUBTITLE directive will cause only one page eject.

 7.6.
 Pagination